 The pre-engineering student should plan on taking at least four courses each semester.
 In addition to DePauw's requirements, students must satisfy the requirements of the chosen engineering school.
 All students must complete multi-variable calculus (MATH 251) and differential equations (MATH 363), one year of physics (PHYS 120 and 130), one course in computer programming (CS 121), and at least one semester of chemistry (CHEM 130 preferred).
 Additional science course requirements vary with the chosen engineering field.
+Details found on this fact sheet.

 The specific DePauw courses expected for students going to Columbia University are found in this document: 2017-18_combined_plan_curriculum_guide-with-dpu-co.pdf